eshibusawa/CuPy-RayTracing/README.md

 While this implementation surprisingly functions, it starkly illustrates the power and inherent dangers of combining CuPy's raw module capabilities with direct CUDA C++ memory allocation for polymorphic types.

 Ideally, for robust GPU memory management with CuPy's RawModule, CuPy should handle memory allocation, and data should be transferred using Plain Old Data (POD) structures.
-The use of polymorphism, while powerful in C++, is generally best avoided when directly managing GPU memory with raw pointers via CuPy's RawModule, as it complicates ownership and deallocation, increasing the risk of memory leaks or crashes.
+The use of object-oriented programming (OOP) concepts, particularly polymorphism, while powerful in C++, is generally best avoided when directly managing GPU memory with raw pointers via CuPy's RawModule, as it complicates ownership and deallocation, increasing the risk of memory leaks or crashes.

 Despite these complexities, this repository is published to demonstrate the exceptional flexibility and power of CuPy's RawModule.
 While the current memory management approach is highly experimental and carries inherent risks, it highlights how CuPy can be leveraged to address highly specialized and performance-critical requirements in GPU programming.